April 20, 2025

 During a recession, crude oil supply may experience significant constraints.
 Producers often scale back operations due to declining demand, which can lead to tighter supply levels.
 As oil prices fluctuate, cost management becomes critical.

-Higher production costs can further restrict output.
-This scenario is particularly relevant when producers must maintain profitability amidst decreasing prices.
 The balance between supply and demand is crucial, as excess production can lead to sharp price declines.
 Investors should analyze these factors carefully to make informed decisions.

 Refining Capacity and Operations